Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: solarus \
 Extensions: .solarus .SOLARUS .zip .ZIP \
 Bios: None
+Notes:  The analog stick is inverted in Solarus games due to limitations of Solarus.
+Games for Solarus usually allow the ability to reassign controller preferences from within games.
+Solarus doesn't natively support the ability to exit the emulator from a controller.
+For use in Arkos, a daemon is included that watches for the select and start buttons to be pressed simultaneously and kills the solarus-run process so return back to Emulationstation.
+If you put the system to sleep while in a Solarus game, upon wake, the daemon may not work anymore.
+If that's the case, try to press R3+Power button to safely shutdown the system.
+If all else fails, you can hit the bottom reset button but limit the use of that when possible or data corruption can occur.

 ### SuFami Turbo
 Emulator: (**lr-snes9x2010**) lr-snes9x lr-snes9x2002 lr-snes9x2005 \